 How do solar panels work?

 Traditional solar cells are extremely pure silicon in an extremely uniform crystalline matrix.
 One side of the cell has a tiny bit of boron baked into it, and the other side has a bit of phosphorous baked into it.
 A silicon atom has 4 electrons in its outer shell, while boron only has 3 and phosphorous has 5.
 This means that the matrix on the phosphorous side has too many electrons, while the boron side has too few.
-Sunlight hitting the phosphorous side tends to kick loose these extra electrons, which tend to travel through the silicon and fall into one of the electron "holes" on the boron side.
+Sunlight hitting the phosphorous side tends to kick loose these extra electrons, which, if picked up by the metal traces on top of the cell will travel through your circuit to the other side of the silicon and fall into one of the electron "holes" on the boron side.
 This produces a flow of current (electrons) which is picked up by thin metal traces laid down on the surface of the solar cell.
 The cells are connected in series to produce the desired voltage.
-OK, purists will scream that I've glossed over some very complicated topics here, but this explanation is only meant to give some insight to interested laymen.
+OK, purists will scream that I've glossed over some very complicated points here, but this explanation is only meant to give some insight to interested laymen.
 Those who want more information can read it on Wikipedia.

 Ocelot's panels from below